-And then you have the iconic Houses of Parliament and Big Ben, the most recognizable and photographed buildings in the world, and the mighty River Thames, meandering its way beneath countless historic bridges through the heart of the city.
+And then you have the iconic landmarks in London: Houses of Parliament and Big Ben, the most recognizable and photographed buildings in the world, and the mighty River Thames, meandering its way beneath countless historic bridges through the heart of the city.

 Nowhere better to take all of London’s beauty and charm than from the London Eye, situated alongside the river.

 Apart from the absolutely breathtaking St Paul’s Cathedral, Westminster Abbey, Buckingham, and Windsor Castle, there are thousands of secretive gems tucked in between the modern malls and trendy side streets throughout the entire city.

 The characteristic red double-decker buses and black old-fashioned taxis give this beautiful city an added charm.
 As Dr. Samuel Johnson said over 200 years ago, “when a man is tired of London, he’s tired of life.”

 6. Big Sur, United States

 With 90 miles of spectacular scenery around each bend, the stretch between Carmel and San Simeon on California’s coastline has got to be one of the most beautiful places in the world, with lush forests, mountains, rugged cliffs, and vast ocean views.